saun09/saun09/README.md

 - 👋 Hi, I’m Saundarya Subramaniam from India.
-I am a second-year Computer Engineering student with a passion for Machine Learning, Robotics, and Internet of Things (IoT).
+I am a second-year Computer Engineering student with a passion for Machine Learning.
 -  Here, you'll find a collection of projects that reflect my journey and growth in these fields.
 - 👀 I’m interested in Machine Learning, Robotics and IoT
-- 🌱 I’m currently learning Algorithms and Data Structures, embedded systems for IoT,
+- 🌱  I'm currently learning about Vision-Language Models and Reinforcement Learning for accessibility-focused AI applications.
 - 💞️ I’m looking to collaborate on Open source Machine Learning projects, competitions and hackathons.
 - 📫 How to reach me :